subhransuchinu8/JavaScript-Project/README.md

-After completing the JavaScript from basics to advance level, I have built 4 Projects
+After completing the JavaScript from basics to advanced level, I have built 4 Projects

-In this projects i have used HTML, CSS & JavaScript only.
+In this project, I have used HTML, CSS & JavaScript only.